Ferxas/unicor-front-react-tailwind/README.md

 # Unicor front design using React + Vite

-Template based for University of Cordoba using React
+Template interface for University of Cordoba using React

 ### Screenshot used:
 [Unicor](/screenshots/unicor.jpg "unicor screenshot")